Auckland

 Classics is about the great civilisations of Ancient Greece and Ancient Rome.
 The Level 3 course focuses mostly on the history, society, mythology, entertainment, literature, politics, architecture and art of Ancient Rome.
 Assessments cover propaganda in Roman art and architecture, the nature of heroism throughout time, and Virgil’s The Aeneid.

 This intensive and creative course builds on Level 2 skills, with a strong focus on choreography, performance, and analysis.
-Students will create a group dance, learn contrasting repertoire from different genres, and refine their technique.
+Students will create a group dance, learn contrasting repertoire from different genres, cultural dance, and refine their technique.

 Students will deepen their ability to reflect on and evaluate their own performance and choreography, as well as that of others.
 The course also prepares students for the written external exam through analysis of live dance works.